 July 13, 2006 The most logical fossil-fueled car on the market to convert to an electric car, the iconic smart fortwo, looks set to be finally available as a plug-in EV thanks to an announcement overnight in the UK.
 The UK has been selected to run a market trial for the introduction of a fully electric version of the popular two-seater car, with the smart ev (electric vehicle) set to make its debut at the British Motorshow at ExCeL on July 18.
 The smart ev sets a new benchmark in the electric vehicle sector; it has 30kW output and a top speed of 70 mph.
 It offers even better in-town performance than its petrol powered stablemate, with 0-30 mph in 6.5 seconds.
 With a range of up to 72 miles, the smart ev is exempt from vehicle excise duty and congestion charge in the UK.

-« Back to smart fortwo goes electric
+Read the full article: smart fortwo goes electric